 Conclusion - The 3 biggest martech challenges and how to overcome them

-Then, there’s the challenge of the dominance and cost of the big martech suppliers.
+The challenge of the cost of using the 3 dominant martech suppliers.